Space Pool LP Returns

 These charts show LP performance in 3 cases of rate price action, with 3 volume scenarios for each for a 1 year pool starting at a 10% implied rate.
 Performance is shown vs alternative of holding target asset, with target asset yield held constant at 10%.

 You’ll notice that the positive impact from fees is higher in the second scenario than the first, even at the same amount of volume.
 As we mentioned above, the scenarios where LPs can underperform target are where fixed rates rise a moderate amount.
-The structure of fees for the pool helps offset this downside because the higher the fixed rate, the higher the fees.
+The structure of fees for the pool helps offset this downside because higher fixed rates (all else equal) mean higher fees.

 # Shorter Duration Series Are Less Sensitive to Price Action

 At lower durations, volatility of returns around the provided yield-bearing asset is reduced due to less duration exposure.
 Consequently, as series get shorter, they approach the ideal LP return of Sense Space: “Provided Yield-Bearing Asset + Fees”.

 Below you can see an example of a medium duration 6mo series.
 Bear in mind, these cases use the same ending rate as the example case above, so the implied rate volatility reflected in these return profiles is actually much greater: for example, an implied rate change from 10% to 50% over 6 months instead of 12 months.

 Here is the return profile of a 6 month series LP performance vs the target asset (with the same target asset used in the initial example and including no fee yield).